Courses & Tutorials

 Courses of the TU9 Libraries

-• How do I search for literature in reference management programmes?
+• How do I evaluate my search results?

-• How do I structure literature based on an outline?
+• How do I manage the literature I have found?

 You will get answers to these questions in the workshop and can apply your new knowledge directly to practical examples.